-- Document identification: ST33G1M2A1 C01, including optional cryptographic library NesLib, and optional library SFM SECURITY TARGET FOR COMPOSITION. - 2 Version number: Rev C01.3, issued in October 2019. - Registration: registered at ST Microelectronics under number SMD_ST33G1M2A1_ST_19_002_VC01.3.
+- Document identification: ST33G1M2A1 C05, including optional cryptographic library NesLib and optional library SFM SECURITY TARGET FOR COMPOSITION. - 2 Version number: Rev C05.2, issued in February 2025. - Registration: registered at ST Microelectronics under number SMD_ST33G1M2A1_ST_19_002.

-1.2 Purpose
+1.2 TOE reference

-- This document presents the Security Target for composition (ST) of the ST33G1M2A1 C01 Security Integrated Circuit (IC), designed on the ST33 platform of STMicroelectronics, with Firmware rev 1.3.2, optional cryptographic library NesLib 6.3.4, and optional library SFM 1.0.7. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.
+- This document presents the Security Target (ST) of the ST33G1M2A1 C05 (ST33G1M2A and ST33G1M2M) Security Integrated Circuit (IC), designed on the ST33G platform of STMicroelectronics, with firmware version 1.3.2, optional cryptographic library NesLib version 6.3.4 and optional library SFM version1.0.8. - The precise reference of the Target of Evaluation (TOE) is given in Section 1.4: TOE identification and the security IC features are given in Section 1.6: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.